micha-o-adesso/metaexchange/README.md

 There are launch settings for the projects
 - `MetaExchange.ConsoleApp` for the console application
 - `MetaExchange.WebService` for the web service

+Simply select the desired run/debug configuration in Visual Studio or Rider and start debugging.

 To run the unit tests, you can use the Test Explorer in Visual Studio.
 Make sure to select the test project `MetaExchange.Tests` and run all tests.